Zhenye-Na/blog/_posts/2018-12-11-huffman-encoding.md

 ## Overview

-The video below is Huffman Encoding section of CS225 Online Series taught by Chase Geige.
-It is strongly recommended that you watch the video to understand the motivation for why we're talking about Huffman Encoding as well as how the algorithm works.
+The video below is grabbed from "Huffman Encoding section of CS225 Online Series" taught by Chase Geige.
+It is *strongly* recommended that you watch the video to understand the motivation for why we're talking about Huffman Encoding as well as how the algorithm works.
 If you are interested in seeing a step-by-step execution of the Huffman Tree algorithms, please watch it:

 <!--<iframe width="652" height="451" src="https://www.youtube.com/embed/fWk6Y8Rd6bs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>-->

-In a nutshell, Huffman encoding takes in a text input and generates a binary code (a string of 0's and 1's) that represents that text.
+In a nutshell, Huffman encoding takes in a *text input* and generates a *binary code (a string of 0's and 1's) that represents that text*.
 {:.info}

 ## Building the Huffman tree

-Input is array of unique characters along with their frequency of occurrences and output is Huffman Tree.
+The input to build a Huffman Tree is an array of unique characters along with their frequency of occurrences and output is Huffman Tree.

-1. Create a leaf node for each unique character and build a min heap of all leaf nodes (Min Heap is used as a priority queue.
-The value of frequency field is used to compare two nodes in min heap.
-Initially, the least frequent character is at root)
+The process is as follows:

+1. Create leaf nodes for unique character and create two queues.
+One is called "Single Queue" which contains single characters and another is called "Merged Queue", which contains the combinations of characters.
-2. Extract two nodes with the minimum frequency from the min heap.
+2. Extract two nodes with the minimum frequency in "Single Queue" and "Merge Queue" if not empty.
 3. Create a new internal node with frequency equal to the sum of the two nodes frequencies.
 Make the first extracted node as its left child and the other extracted node as its right child.
-Add this node to the min heap.
+Add this node to the "Merge Queue".
-4. Repeat steps #2 and #3 until the heap contains only one node.
+4. Repeat until "Merge Queue" contains only one node.
 The remaining node is the root node and the tree is complete.

 > Let's understand the algorithm with this example: "feed me more food"